← Older Post Back to Tips & Tricks Newer Post →

 spray bottle - how to smooth textured walls

-Using a spray bottle, soak the wall with water in an even fashion.
-You may need to do this in sections, so prepare for it to take a while.
-Depending on the thickness and how textured the wall is, it may take a few more sprays before it is fully soft.
-Wait around 15 minutes to let the water soak through.
-You will know when it is ready to move onto the next step because once you put your fingers on it, you should be able to remove the texture.
-If it isn’t, spray some more.
+Using a spray bottle, soak the wall with water in even small sections, so prepare yourself in patience, as it will take a while.
+Depending on the thickness and how bumpy the wall is, it may take a few more sprays before it is fully soft.
+We recommend to wait around 15 minutes to let the water soak through.
+You will know when it is ready to move onto the next step because once you put your hands on the whole process, you should be able to take away the texture.
+If it isn’t doing things, spray some more.
 If it is ready, then move on to step 2.

 Step 2: Scrape Away

 To begin scraping the wall, start at the top.
 It is best to use a ladder to reach this area, but make sure you are stable if you are quite high - you’re going to be up there for a while!
-Use a drywall taping knife to remove any soft bits, but do it gently.
-You can do this by holding it at an angle whilst scratching along the wall to remove the textured bits.
+Use a drywall knife to get rid of any soft bits, but do it gently.
+You can do this by holding it at an angle whilst scratching along the wall to remove the uneven bits.
 The trick is to use quite long strokes, but just make sure that they are gentle too.
 If you find that a part of the textured wall won’t budget, spray it with water again and wait for it to soften.
-Start the process again and make sure it is completely smooth before you attempt to scrape it away.
+Start the process again and make sure it is completely even before you attempt to scrape it away.

 Step 3: Scrape In Smaller Sections

-It might be tempting to try and scrape a huge bit off, but you will have more success if you work in small areas.
+It might be tempting to try and scrape a huge bit off, but you will have more success if you work in small sections.
 You will find that you need to keep moving and that the hours will pass.
 Even so, it is worth it and you will get to the end, no matter how much it probably doesn’t feel like it right now.
-When you think you have done all the areas, go back and check every single detail of that wall.
+When you think you have done all the areas, go back and check every single detail, likes holes and bumps of that wall.
 Any areas you have missed will create an uneven and bumpy finish.
-This is another reason why it is best to work in sections.
-This way, you have a better idea of what bit of the wall(s) you have done, and you will be able to complete sections properly without accidentally missing areas.
+This is another reason why it is helpful and important to work in sections.
+Therefore, you have a better idea of what bit of the wall(s) you have done, and you will have far more great success to complete sections properly without accidentally missing areas.

 Step 4: Time To Sand

-Now that you have scraped off the textured wall, it is time to sand the rest.
-Whilst another time consuming job, it will all be worth it to make the final wall completely smooth - or at least as smooth as it can be.
-When doing this job, you need to be prepared.
-That means wearing gloves, goggles and a mask.
-Lots of particles will be flying into the air, so it is better to be protected.
-Just like before, work in sections to ensure you get a smooth result.
+Now that you have scraped off the texture of the wall, it is time to sand the rest.
+Whilst another time-consuming job, it will all be worth it to create a smooth wall completely - or at least as even as it can be.
+When doing this job, you need to be prepared and you need to protect yourself.
+That means wearing gloves, goggles and a respirator or a mask.
+Lots of particles of drywall dust will be flying into the air, so it is better to be protected.
+Just like before, it is important that you work in sections to ensure to get the best result possible.
 You can even use a flashlight to check to see if you have missed any areas.
 Once this step is done, you are finished!

 What About The Skim And Paint Method?